Listen to the article here:

-In this section you provide a space for signatures for both you and your client to sign after they have accepted your proposal will do business with you.
+In this section, you provide a space for signatures for both you and your client to sign after they have accepted your proposal and will do business with you.

-Clearly state for them what they agreeing to sign.
+Clearly state for them what they agree to sign.

 Business proposal writing tips.